dicebear/dicebear/packages/avatars/README.md

 ### Available options

-The following options are available for each SpriteCollection.
+The following options are available for each sprite collection.

 | name       | type   | default | description                                                                                                                                       |
 | ---------- | ------ | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |